 Advantages of Dental Implants

-- Dental implants can be used to replace a single tooth, a few teeth, or all the teeth on one or both arches of your mouth.
+- They can be used to replace a single tooth, a few teeth, or all the teeth on one or both arches of your mouth.

-- Dental implants are fixed in place and do not move.
+- They are fixed in place and do not move.
 Therefore, there is no slipping or clicking as with dentures.

 - Implant supported teeth are the closest thing possible to natural teeth.
 They look, feel and function just like your natural teeth.